alttch/eva3/doc/virtual.rst

 * Test EVA without connecting a real equipment
 * Debug various configurations before embedding
-* Check how the system responses to the emergencies
+* Check how the system responds to the emergencies

 :any:`Units<unit>`, :any:`sensors<sensor>` and :any:`multiupdates<multiupdate>`
 can be virtual and have the following features: